ICHx/ICHx/README.md

 To be graduated CS student

-- Worked on serveral Java Web project, preliminary exp on C,C++ and Python.
+- Worked on serveral Java + Javascript Web project, and some Python.
-- Recently been using PySpark, Hadoop and Pandas for data analysis and visualization
+- Been using PySpark, Hadoop and Pandas for data analysis and visualization
-- Had been messing with Google Cloud solutions.
+- Been messing with Google Cloud solutions.

 Please feel free to explore.